Generic Name: midazolam hydrochloride

 Intravenous access is not thought to be necessary for all pediatric patients sedated for a diagnostic or therapeutic procedure because in some cases the difficulty of gaining IV access would defeat the purpose of sedating the child; rather, emphasis should be placed upon having the intravenous equipment available and a practitioner skilled in establishing vascular access in pediatric patients immediately available.

-Midazolam hydrochloride syrup must never be used without individualization of dosage, particularly when used with other medications capable of producing CNS depression.
+Midazolam HCl syrup must never be used without individualization of dosage, particularly when used with other medications capable of producing CNS depression.
 Younger (<6 years of age) pediatric patients may require higher dosages (mg/kg) than older pediatric patients, and may require close monitoring.
+The 2.5 mL size container is not a unit dose.

 INSERTION OF PRESS-IN BOTTLE ADAPTER (PIBA)